swentel/gentsefeesten/README.md

 Data available from http://data.gent.be

+Two experimental features:

+- service to generate an AppCache version (cf appcache folder)
-This also contains an experimental script (gf-enrich.php) to generate pages with enriched data per artist.
+- experimental script (gf-enrich.php) to generate pages with enriched data per artist.
+  (outdated for 2017)

 Features
 --------